xperia64/unpacking_devolution/docs/Defeating Devolution.md

 ##### Finding `main`
 Time for some good old-fashioned static analysis.
-With the [Ghidra Gamecube Loader](https://github.com/Cuyler36/Ghidra-GameCube-Loader), we can load our raw binary payload at `0x93200000` and get to work.
+With the [Ghidra GameCube Loader](https://github.com/Cuyler36/Ghidra-GameCube-Loader), we can load our raw binary payload at `0x93200000` and get to work.
 The first thing we see is a short sequence of instructions that end with an `rfi` instruction.
 Between this and the initial loader.bin, it seems the author loves using `rfi` for branching.
 We can see this `rfi` branches to `0x13200040` (the physical-address-space equivalent of `0x93200040`), so lets mark this instruction as a `CALL_RETURN` in Ghidra to make things look nice, and resume analysis there.